This post may contain affiliate links. Read my disclosure policy.

-Bacon wrapped dates stuffed with blue cheese and rolled in a honey lime sriracha glazed before being baked to crispy, gooey perfection will be your new favorite party appetizer recipe.
+Bacon wrapped dates stuffed with blue cheese and rolled in a honey lime sriracha glaze before being baked to crispy, gooey perfection.
+These easy gluten free appetizers will be your new favorite party appetizer recipe.
 From New Year’s Eve to the big game, everyone will devour Sweet and Spicy Blue Cheese Bacon Wrapped Dates.

 Sweet and Spicy Bacon Wrapped Blue Cheese Stuffed Dates